-Antinori’s Guado al Tasso 2008 Bolgheri DOC Superiore is a wine that we kept in the cellar for many years.
-Tasted in 2013 it was extremely woody, jammy, intense with powerful tannins, but still very far from perfect balance, from harmony, from those evolved tertiary notes that today it can offer.
+Antinori’s Guado al Tasso 2008 Bolgheri DOC Superiore was a wine that we kept in the cellar for many years.
+Tasted in 2013, it was extremely woody, jammy, intense, and packed with powerful tannins, but still very far from perfect balance, harmony, and the evolved tertiary notes that it can offer today.

-It is not easy to keep a bottle in the cellar for 5 years, you always want to uncork it to see what we got and although the wine is still fresh and the tannins are firm and slender, it has certainly managed to transform all that extract, a dense and tannic thickness in a much more melodic and harmonious symphony.
+It is difficult to keep a bottle in the cellar for 5 years; you constantly want to uncork it to see what we got, and while the wine is still fresh and the tannins are firm and slender, it has certainly managed to transform all that extract, with its dense and tannic thickness, into a much more melodic and harmonious symphony.

-First of all the color is a wonderful garnet.
-Then the fruit is mature, rich and dense, but never over-ripened, however, it has lost much of its initial “vinosity”.
-The tannins have mediated and become sharp, although the wine still has a rocky structure.
-Freshness is lively but no so aggressive, less sharp, but above all, are the tertiary aromas that will intrigue you.
+First of all, the color is a wonderful garnet.
+Then the fruit is mature, rich, and dense but never overripe; however, it has lost much of its initial “vinosity.”
+Even though the wine is still rocky, the tannins have softened and become sharp.
+Freshness is lively but not so aggressive, less sharp, but above all, it is the tertiary aromas that will intrigue you.

-Antinori Guado al Tasso 2008 was born in the homonymous estate, in the north of the Maremma, not even 100 kilometers from Florence, a stone’s throw from the beautiful village of Bolgheri.
-You all know Bolgheri’s history: it is the Italian Bordeaux, the soils are pebbly, slightly calcareous, winds are coming from the sea, so why not plant Cabernet, Merlot, and Petit Verdot?
+Antinori Guado al Tasso 2008 was born in the eponymous estate in the Maremma’s northwestern corner, less than 100 kilometers from Florence and a stone’s throw from the charming village of Bolgheri.
+You all know Bolgheri’s history: it is the Italian Bordeaux, the soils are pebbly and slightly calcareous, and winds are coming from the sea, so why not plant Cabernet, Merlot, and Petit Verdot?
 And since the birth of Sassicaia, the time has passed…

 Antinori Guado al Tasso 2008 Bolgheri DOC Superiore bouquet

-The nose is still very spicy with notes of tobacco, coffee, and sweet spices, but the fruit begins to emerge with clarity: plums, blueberries in spirit, then undergrowth, fine herbaceous traces, eucalyptus, flowers, china and closes with licorice and rhubarb.
-If we want to find something to complain about, but not a defect, it is the slightly oppressive smokiness: as a wine, it is crystallized and not very natural in its expressiveness, the aging in cask has shaped it clearly, slowing down its aromatic development.
-It is a stylistic choice and is a matter of taste, but if we always talk about terroir, earth-vine-man-climate-cosmo-karma and then we model the wine so heavily, everything is reduced to a forced aesthetic search.
+The nose is still very spicy with notes of tobacco, coffee, and sweet spices, but the fruit begins to emerge with clarity: plums and blueberries in spirit, then undergrowth, fine herbaceous traces, eucalyptus, flowers, and China, which close with licorice and rhubarb.
+If we want to find something to complain about but not a defect, it is the slightly oppressive smokiness: as a wine, it is crystallized and not very natural in its expressiveness; the aging in cask has shaped it clearly, slowing down its aromatic development.
+It is a stylistic choice and a matter of taste, but if we always talk about terroir, earth-vine-man-climate-cosmo-karma, and then we model the wine so heavily, everything is reduced to a forced aesthetic search.

 The flavor of the Antinori Guado al Tasso 2008 Bolgheri DOC Superiore

-Warm, powerful, broad but moving between a successful balance between acidity that is still lively, powerful but fine tannins and roundness that as always remains austere and does not let the explosive fruit drift away.
-Long finish, excellent thickness, the wine is balanced, but with this richness, it is a wine that could easily age for 10 years more.
+Warm, powerful, and broad, but shifting between a successful balance of lively acidity, powerful but fine tannins, and roundness that, as always, remains austere and does not allow the explosive fruit to fade away.
+Long finish, excellent thickness, the wine is balanced, but with this richness, it could easily age for another ten years.